Tobias Lund Andresen

+Career

+DSM (2021–2025)

-After winning several high level races as a junior, Andresen joined UCI Continental team in 2021 for his first two years at the under-23 level.
+After winning several high level races as a junior, Lund joined UCI Continental team in 2021 for his first two years at the under-23 level.
 That season, he won stage seven of the Tour de Bretagne, his first senior level win.
 In 2023, he was promoted to the professional squad, finishing second in the Brussels Cycling Classic, a UCI ProSeries event.
 In his second season with the team, he took his first pro win in a sprint finish on stage four of the Tour of Turkey, also taking the race lead.
 He repeated this result the following day on stage five and again on stage seven.

+Decathlon CMA CGM

+Lund joined Decathlon CMA CGM for the 2026 season.
+He began the season strongly, winning a stage and the points classification at the Tour Down Under before taking victory at the Cadel Evans Great Ocean Road Race.
+On 11 March, he won stage three of Tirreno–Adriatico, prevailing in a mass sprint ahead of Jasper Philipsen, Jonathan Milan, Arnaud De Lie and Paul Magnier.

 Major results

 Paris-Roubaix 2023 - Secteur pavé de Quiévy à Saint-Python - N° 92 Lund Tobias Andresen.